 Let us help you sort the order.

 You do not need to figure out the entire process before reaching out.
-SMADA is taking educator applications now so serious people can begin early while licensing is being finalized.
+SMADA is taking educator applications now so serious people can begin early with clarity and support.

 For Parents

-Warm, structured, home-based care families can actually feel good about
+Warm, structured home-based care you can feel good about

 Parents should not have to choose between warmth and structure.
-SMADA is in the final stage of becoming licensed, with licensing expected by the end of April, and is currently building its educator network and parent interest list.
+SMADA is currently completing the licensing process while building its educator network and parent interest list.

 What families should feel